 2. Two-factor authentication (2FA).
 Stop hackers in their tracks

-Passwords alone are no longer enough to secure email accounts.
-2FA adds an extra layer of protection by requiring a second form of verification—such as a one-time code sent to a phone or authentication app—before granting access.
-This drastically reduces the risk of unauthorized logins, even if a password is compromised.
+2FA requires a second form of verification, like a one-time code sent to your phone or an authentication app, before you can access your account.
+This reduces the risk of unauthorized logins, even if your password is stolen.

 3. Compliance & Data protection regulations.
 Stay on the right side of the law